alexbumbu/ABMenuTableViewCell/README.md

 ## Integration

+* Install via cocoapods (just add ```pod 'ABMenuTableViewCell'``` to your Podfile), or download sources, copy ABMenuTableViewCell folder to your project folder and add it to your project.
-You just need to replace UITableViewCell with ABMenuTableViewCell and assign your custom menu view to rightMenuView property and you're ready to go!
+* To use you just need to replace UITableViewCell with ABMenuTableViewCell and assign your custom menu view to rightMenuView property and you're ready to go!
 You can take a look at the following snippet for details.

 ```objective-c
 - (UITableViewCell*)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {